niu-grandpa/rabbit-ui/README.en-US.md

 ### Especially remind

--According to the need to still need to import the reference style that the **main js** or the root component `import 'rabbit-simple-ui/dist/styles/rabbit.
-CSS';`
+-According to the need to still need to import the reference style that the **main js** or the root component `import 'rabbit-simple-ui/dist/styles/rabbit.css';`

 ## Browser Support

-Modern browsers and Internet Explorer 10+.
+Modern browsers and Internet Explorer 9+.

 ## Related links